Information and Consent Form

 F. CONDITIONS OF PARTICIPATION

-There are no negative consequences anticipated for not participating or stopping in the middle.
+There are no other consequences for not participating or stopping in the middle.

 G. AGREEMENT TO PARTICIPATE